mandeepkhatry/go_server/README.md

 go_server
 ------------------

-A simple server made in Go as a part of Brankas Skill Test.
+A simple server made in Go.

 **How to Run?**
 ```